White Mountain Peak in CA is one of the highest roads of USA

 How to do the White Mountain Peak in CA?

-Located within the Inyo National Forest, a rough 4x4 dirt road past Barcroft Research Station leads directly to the summit of the mountain, also known as White Mountain.
+Tucked away within the Inyo National Forest, a rough 4x4 dirt road past Barcroft Research Station leads directly to the summit of the mountain, also known as White Mountain.
 This is a long and windy road very bumpy.
 Access is restricted by a locked gate about 2 miles before Barcroft station, but White Mountain Research Station usually opens this locked gate at 3.560m (11,680ft) twice each year.
 This section of trail is not for the faint hearted – it is steep, and there are spots where a slip or fall could cause serious injury.
 The University of California operates a small hut at the summit called White Mountain Research Station Summit Laboratory.
 It's one of the highest roads of California.

 Is the road to White Mountain Peak in CA open?